explosion/weasel/docs/tutorial/workflow.md

 ## 1. Clone a project template

-!!! note "Cloning under the hood"
+> :information_source: **Cloning under the hood**
+>

-    To clone a project, spaCy calls into `git` and uses the "sparse checkout" feature to only clone the relevant directory or directories.
+> To clone a project, spaCy calls into `git` and uses the "sparse checkout"
+> feature to only clone the relevant directory or directories.

 The [`weasel clone`](../cli.md#clone) command clones an existing project template and copies the files to a local directory.
 You can then run the